A probe of the maximum energetics of fast radio bursts through a prolific repeating source: Analysis and Results

 We detected 130 bursts from \roneoneseven.
 Of these, 114 unique bursts were detected at $1.4\,\mathrm{GHz}$, including 16 bursts that were detected by multiple telescopes simultaneously.
-Remarkably, the highest-energy bursts from \roneoneseven contributed to $22.0^{+15.6}_{-10.3}\,\%$ of the all-sky rate of FRBs at L-band ($\mathcal{F}>500\mathrm{~Jy~ms}$; Methods).
+Remarkably, the highest-energy bursts from \roneoneseven contributed to $22.0^{+15.6}_{-10.3}\,\%$ of the all-sky rate of FRBs at L-band ($\mathcal{F}>500\mathrm{~Jy~ms}$).
 We also detected $16$ unique bursts at $330\,\mathrm{MHz}$, while no bursts were detected at $4.7\,\mathrm{GHz}$.
-Although we sometimes had simultaneous coverage between all observing bands, see Extended Data Figure~\ref{fig:obs_overview}, we did not detect any burst at multiple frequency bands.
+Although we sometimes had simultaneous coverage between all observing bands, see Figure~\ref{fig:obs_overview}, we did not detect any burst at multiple frequency bands.
 Each burst is labeled with an ID, $\rm{B}x$, numbered in order of their arrival time, and followed by the telescope code to indicate which instrument detected the burst (e.g., B15-Tr).
-A subset of bursts, preferentially those with high S/N, is shown in Figure~\ref{fig:family_plot_subset}; a complete overview of all the bursts can be found in the Supplementary Material.
+A subset of bursts, preferentially those with high S/N, is shown in Figure~\ref{fig:family_plot_subset}; a complete overview of all dynamic spectra is provided in the Supplementary material.

-We used a single dispersion measure (DM) of $219.375$\,\dmunit for all bursts detected at L-band in order to correct for the dispersive delay\citep{hewitt_2024_mnras}.
-For bursts detected at P-band, which mostly occurred at a different time range, we determined the best-fit DM to be $219.735$\,\dmunit (Methods and Extended Data Figure \ref{fig:dm_diff_pband}).
-We determined the time of arrival (ToA), fluences, energetics, width, and frequency extent for each burst (Methods and Supplementary Table \ref{tab:burst-properties-ext}).
-We used incoherently dedispersed data to determine these properties, with the exception of the ToAs for bursts detected by Wb and Tr where we used coherently dedispersed data (Methods).
-Due to the high S/N and strong scintillation of the bursts, we encountered instrumental saturation effects.
-Therefore, we applied a similar method as in a previous work, where we correct for this effect to accurately determine the fluences and energetics\citep{kirsten_2024_natas} (Extended Data Figure \ref{fig:fluence_ratio_band}; Methods).